WordleUA/wordle/README.md

     3. Adds this repository to yours with name `origin` (you can change it, if you want):

        ```
-       $ git remote add origin git@github.com:StasonMendelso/KhNURE-Timetable-Synchronizer.git
+       $ git remote add origin git@github.com:wordleUA/wordle.git
        ```
        But you need configure your SSH connection to your GitHub profile in Git Bash.
-See more [here][7].
        For viewing that the repository has been added successfully to your local repository, you need execute the next command and get the following result: